-We've talked about brainstem pressure.
+We’ve talked about brainstem pressure.
 The second thing that can happen is, structurally, your head sits on top of the first bone in your neck, or the atlas.
-When a misalignment at atlas occurs, maybe decades ago, taking this bone outside of its normal physiological space, meaning it's not where it is supposed to be, it takes the head with it.
-The brain has its own reflex, called the righting reflex, that forces the brain to always be level.
-So, when this misalignment occurs, taking the head with it, obviously taking the brain, too, now the brain is not level.
+When a misalignment at atlas occurs, maybe decades ago, taking this bone outside of its normal physiological space, meaning it’s not where it is supposed to be, it takes the head with it.
+The brain has its own reflex, called the righting reflex, which forces the brain to always be level.
+When this misalignment occurs, taking the head with it, obviously taking the brain, too, now the brain is not level.
 The brain does not like this.
-It sends messages down the spine, forcing a chain reaction of twisting and turning, bending and rotating - whatever the spine has got to do to get the head level.
+It sends messages down the spine, forcing a chain reaction of twisting and turning, bending, and rotating – whatever the spine has got to do to get the head level.

 What that looks like overtime is compensations throughout the spine.
 This is why we see weaknesses in the spine, and these weaknesses basically turn into pain.
 This could be neck pain, upper back pain, low back pain, all the way down to hip, knee, and foot pain.
 All due to that atlas bone being misaligned, forcing weaknesses throughout the spine.